himawaritane/assigment6/README.md

 # AD340 -5210
 # Loan Pham
-Assignment #5
+Assignment #6

-Create ForecastDetailsActivity
-Create an AppNavigator interface to communicate between LocationEntryFragment and MainActivity Create a CurrentForecastFragment
+ Integrating the Android Navigation component into our app to define a visual navigation graph Manage Fragment transactions, and integrate with a BottomNavigationView.